Lizzie Ball

 BIOGRAPHY

-Born in Derbyshire, England and based in London, Lizzie Ball is a violinist, vocalist, concert producer, orchestra leader, and founder of Classical Kicks Productions.
+Born in Derbyshire, England and based in London, Lizzie Ball is a violinist, vocalist, concert producer, orchestra leader, mentor and founder of Classical Kicks Productions.

 Collaborations